Interactions between Hlawka Type-1 and Type-2 Quantities: Applications to variant Hlawka inequalities

 (P2) If $Q$ is $(n,0)$, we may assume without loss of generality that $Q=\mathrm{diag}(1,1,\cdots,1)$ and let $X=\mathbb{R}^n$.
 In this case, the inner product $\langle x, y\rangle:=x^\top Qy$ satisfies Cauchy inequality, i.e., $(x^\top Qy)^2\leq x^\top Qx\cdot y^\top Qy$.
 By elementary computation, there is $\sqrt{q(x+y)}\leq\sqrt{q(x)}+\sqrt{q(y)}$.
 From this, we have In case $a+b> 0$, similar to (P1), according to Theorem \ref{thm:operator-main} (I) and Eq.~\eqref{quadratic1}, we have $l(x)+l(y)+l(z)+l(x+y+z)\geq l(x+y)+l(y+z)+l(z+x)$.
 In the case of $a=0$ or $a+b=0$, i.e., $x=y=z=0$, it is obvious that $l(x)+l(y)+l(z)+l(x+y+z)= l(x+y)+l(y+z)+l(z+x)=0$.
 Consequently, $l$ satisfies the Hlawka inequality. \end{proof}

 Proposition \ref{quadratic} contains Hlawka-type inequalities in the settings of both Euclidean case and Minkowski case.
-Moreover, by using Theorem \ref{thm:operator-main}, here we indeed provide an alternative but easier proof of the reverse Hlawka inequality in Minkowski space (Theorem 1.1 in \cite{Serre15}).
+Moreover, by using Theorem \ref{thm:operator-main}, here we indeed provide an alternative and much easier proof of the reverse Hlawka inequality in Minkowski space (Theorem 1.1 in \cite{Serre15}).

 However, there is no similar conclusion on other cases that $Q$ is of the signature $(k,n-k)$ for $2\le k\le n-1$, and we will give an example to show this.

 \begin{example} If $Q$ is of the signature $(k,n-k)$ for $2\le k\le n-1$, we may assume without loss of generality that $Q=\textrm{diag}(\mathop{\underbrace{1,\cdots,1}}\limits_k,\mathop{\underbrace{-1,\cdots,-1}}\limits_{n-k})$.
 By finding suitable cone $X\subset \{x=(x_1,\cdots,x_n)\in\R^n|\,q(x)>0\}$, one may obtain that both the Hlawka inequality and the reversed Hlawka inequality fail for $l$.
 Indeed, take $0<\epsilon \ll 1$, let